GURUFOCUS.COM » STOCK LIST » Energy » Oil & Gas » United Oil & Gas PLC (LSE:UOG) » Definitions » LT-Debt-to-Total-Asset

 Address

 United Oil & Gas PLC is engaged in the production and development exploration for crude oil petroleum and natural gas.
 The group operates in three geographic areas - the UK, Europe, Latin America, and Egypt.
-The Egypt segment generates the maximum revenue for the company.
+The Egypt segment generates the maximum revenue.

 No Headlines